Facts don’t matter.

 So here we see a lengthy pattern of anti-Trump hoaxes perpetrated by leftists since the 2016 election.
 It seems unlikely that these damnable lies were coordinated or orchestrated.
 But since most of these false stories garnered spectacular headlines, they prove that the left’s belief in narrative over facts represents a clear and present danger to America.
 For as it was once said, and is especially true in this global internet age, a lie travels around the globe while the truth is putting on its shoes.

-In the end remains an obvious question: If leftists must resort to breaking the law with false and scurrilous accusations in order to undergird their narrative, how real can the narrative be?We value your comments!
-Please weigh in on our comment section below.
+In the end remains an obvious question: If leftists must resort to breaking the law with false and scurrilous accusations in order to undergird their narrative, how real can the narrative be?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com